Crypto-Forge-Labs/crypto-yall/docs/AI_ASSISTED_SETUP.md

 PHASE 1 - FORK THE REPO AND TURN ON ACTIONS (~5 min)
 ========================================================
 1.1  If I don't have a GitHub account, have me create one at https://github.com/signup and verify my email.
-1.2  Have me sign in, go to https://github.com/aicodepathways/crypto-yall , click "Fork" (top right), then "Create fork".
+1.2  Have me sign in, go to https://github.com/Crypto-Forge-Labs/crypto-yall, click "Fork" (top right), then "Create fork".
 I'll land on https://github.com/MY-USERNAME/crypto-yall - that's my personal copy.
 Ask me for MY-USERNAME and use it in every later URL.
 1.3  GitHub turns off Actions on forks by default.
 Have me click the "Actions" tab in my fork, then click the green button "I understand my workflows, go ahead and enable them."

 ========================================================
 PHASE 2 - SET UP HYPERLIQUID (~15 min)
 ========================================================
 IMPORTANT THINGS TO TELL ME UP FRONT for this phase:
-- If I'm in the US: Hyperliquid blocks US IP addresses, so I'll need a VPN to open the website.
-(Once set up, the bot runs on GitHub's cloud, not my computer, so the bot itself is unaffected.)
+- Before using Hyperliquid, make sure the service is available to me in my location and follow its current terms and regional restrictions.
 - The testnet faucet can be claimed ONLY ONCE per wallet address, EVER.
 Don't rush it.
 - There are THREE different Hyperliquid URLs below.
 They are easy to mix up.
 Make me confirm I'm on the right one each time.